datagovuk/ckanext-taxonomy/README.md

     python setup.py install
     ```

+    NB you should not use `pip install -e` to install it, since that appears to install the copy of python-skos from PyPI when it should install the DGU version.
+If you get this wrong then you get erro `TypeError: init() got an unexpected keyword argument 'lang'`

 2. Add ```taxonomy``` to your ckan.plugins setting in your ckan.ini file
 3. Setup the database for taxonomies